WICG/performance-memory/explainer.md

   time.
   * madvise (Linux variants + macOS), ashmem (Android), VirtualAllocEx (Windows) are examples of APIs that can be used to lazily free memory.
 Exact semantics are dependent on the operating system.
-Browser vendors are advised to tread with caution.
 * File-backed memory.
   * Similar to reusable/discardable memory, operating systems will clean and discard pages from file-backed memory under memory pressure.